Online Reading Program For Dyslexia

 Middle & High School Age Dyslexia Program Protocols

-Our programs for children over 10 and teenagers also start with cognitive skills training — Fast ForWord Literacy and Literacy Advanced.
-They use the same science and go after the same cognitive skill gaps as Language and Language to Reading.
+Our programs for children over 10 and teenagers also start with cognitive skills training — Fast ForWord Elements I and II.
+They use the same science and go after the same cognitive skill gaps as Foundations I and II.
 However, to hold the attention of older students, they have more mature graphics.

 Furthermore, the exercise difficulty curve is laddered more steeply so that students can move through the material faster.
 Finally, they use more challenging vocabulary, spelling and listening comprehension exercises.